-Stage 3: Submit CHASE online application forms no later than 14 January 2015.
-When you have submitted the form it will be passed to your supervisor for completion.
+Stage 3: Complete CHASE online application forms no later than 14 January 2015.
+When you have completed the form it will be passed to your supervisor for completion.

-By 5pm on Friday 30th January 2015 all aspects of the funding application must be complete.
-All references must have been received and the supervisory statement completed.
+By 5pm on Friday 30th January 2015 all aspects of the funding application must be complete and the applicant must have submitted the application.
+All references must have been received and the supervisory statement completed prior to submission.